 Regional socioeconomic characteristics are a principal driver of travel demand and have a significant impact on the ongoing usage of a toll facility.
 Population and employment are the two most important variables used in socioeconomic forecasts for transportation planning.
-From these socioeconomic variables, transportation planners forecast trip origins and destinations, trip distribution (linking origins and estimations), modal choice (auto, train, bus, walk), and trip assignment (specific route taken).
-The total of all auto trips assigned to Illinois Tollway routes provide the basis for revenue estimation.
+From these socioeconomic variables, transportation planners forecast trip origins and destinations, trip distribution (linking origins and destinations), modal choice (auto, train, bus, walk), and trip assignment (specific route).
+Total auto trips assigned to Illinois Tollway routes provide the basis for revenue estimation.
 As such, review of these underlying demographic assumptions is critical.
+This section provides a summary of historic population and employment data, recent and short-term economic performance, and future socioeconomic forecasts for the Tollway service area.